-- The arts of Indus Valley civilization, one of the earliest civilizations of the world, emerged during the second half of the third millennium (Bronze Age).
+- The arts of Indus Valley civilisation, one of the earliest civilisations of the world, emerged during the second half of the third millennium (Bronze Age).

-- The forms of art found from various sites of civilization include sculptures, seals, pottery, gold ornaments, terracotta figures, etc.
+- The forms of art found from various sites of civilisation include sculptures, seals, pottery, gold ornaments, terracotta figures, etc.

 - Their delineation of human and animal figures was highly realistic in nature.

-- Modeling of figures was done in an extreamely careful manner.
+- Modelling of figures was done in an extremely careful manner.

 - The site showcase one of the earliest examples of civic planning.